XGovFormBuilder/digital-form-builder/README.md

 ### Smoke tests

 There is a suite of smoke tests which are run against all PR's.
 There is nightly cron based action which executes smoke tests against the Heroku deployments.
+The nightly job is scheduled to run at midnight.

 To run the smoke tests locally, you start the containers up using the command